-Considering what many missionaries have recognized—that long before they ever set foot in a country God had already been working there—this paper encourages us that if we want to know what God is doing in mission and join him in it, we should recognize his work in the lives of the others with whom we have contact.
-God’s truth can often be found—if only in part—in the other’s religious and cultural background.
+Considering what many missionaries have recognized—that long before they ever set foot in a country God had already been working there—Pascal Bazzell highlights that if we want to know what God is doing in mission and join him in it, we should recognize his work in the lives of the others with whom we have contact.
+He discusses how God’s truth can often be found—if only in part—in the other’s religious and cultural background.

 Recognizing God in the Other: Christian Missions with a Multi-religious World

 Mission Round Table 13:1 (Jan-Apr 2018): 19-23

 “With your understanding of missions, you are sure to lose all missionary zeal and the motivation to take the gospel to all the corners of the world.”
 This is only one of the numerous reactions I have received in recent months in response to my understanding of missions.
 Many of those who react to my understanding support a paradigm of mission that entirely contradicts that which I am at least partially attempting to address in this article.
 Even so, I do not see another alternative.
 The traditional concept needs to be re-examined.
 Mission needs to be understood as the work of God in the other and thus as the recognition of God’s truth as revealed in the other.
 Even if many may not readily admit it, missionaries and churches, by way of their mission practices, all too often foster an enemy image in the other, many times without being aware of this.
 If this is the case, then the attitude and perspective toward the stranger has not fundamentally changed.
 If I do not recognize God in the other, then I will inevitably hold the perspective that people of other cultures or religions are only liberated through our proclamation of the gospel.
 This perception of missions corresponds with an understanding of colonial power.
 In both scenarios, the essence is about how to best conquer foreign lands.
 Even if the motivation for missions is right, historians will be right to say: “Have they learned nothing from the dark missionary epochs?”